 Transfer of Credit by Review

-Advanced Placement, International Baccalaureate, and A-Levels
+Advanced Placement, International Baccalaureate, A-Levels and concurrent Enrollment

 Undergraduate Non-Degree Students

-Our undergraduate non-degree option is designed for students who are interested in taking courses at Mines, but do not plan on pursuing a degree at that time.
+Our undergraduate non-degree option is designed for students who are interested in taking courses at Mines but do not plan on pursuing a degree at that time.
 Undergraduate non-degree applicants include individuals who have not completed a Bachelor's degree or higher.
-Individuals who have already completed a Bachelor’s degree, Master’s degree, PhD or Doctoral level degree, must submit a Graduate non-degree application.
-Registration in requested courses is based on availability (after all current students have registered for their courses), completion of the non-degree application, and proof of prerequisites, through the submission of official transcripts and/or test scores.
+Individuals who have already completed a Bachelor’s degree, Master’s degree, Ph.D. or Doctoral level degree, must submit a Graduate non-degree application.
+Registration in the requested courses is based on availability (after all current students have registered for their courses), completion of the non-degree application, and proof of prerequisites, through the submission of official transcripts and/or test scores.
 A non-degree student is one who has not applied to pursue a degree program at Mines but wishes to take courses regularly offered on campus.
 Non-degree students pay all applicable tuition and student fees.
 Non-degree students are not eligible for financial aid.
 Only 12 hours of non-degree seeking courses may be applied towards a Mines degree.
-Applicants for admission to undergraduate programs whom do not meet admissions requirements may not fulfill deficiencies as a non-degree student.
+Applicants for admission to undergraduate programs who do not meet admissions requirements may not fulfill deficiencies as a non-degree student.

 Returning Mines students

 If a student is required to see the Readmissions Committee before returning to Mines, the Undergraduate Admissions office will not process the returning student application until a decision has been rendered and communicated from the Readmissions Committee.
 Readmission is granted at the discretion of the University.
-Factors which may be considered when determining eligibility for readmission include, but are not limited to, registration or transcripts holds, previous academic achievement, length of absence, space availability, activities during the period of non-enrollment, and prior disciplinary action.
+Factors that may be considered when determining eligibility for readmission include, but are not limited to, registration or transcript holds, previous academic achievement, length of absence, space availability, activities during the period of non-enrollment, and prior disciplinary action.